QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 ## Decision
 ### Question 1:
-Copy existed PolkaDot deposit system for any type of storing items, and prepare ADR for understanding the `depositing` logic for QFNetwork.
+Copy existed Polkadot deposit system for any type of storing items, and prepare ADR for understanding the `depositing` logic for QFNetwork.

 ### Question 2:
 #### For the listing of the keys: